Jessica Reynolds | Ocean Nomad

-Jessica Reynolds has spent the last 10 years travelling the world, following her dream to be forever connected with the ocean, her joy for life and captivating personality has connected her to ocean guardians around the globe, its through these connections and love for the ocean that Jess continues her journey, soon to be working alongside Ocean works in California to help make real change.
+Jessica Reynolds has spent the last 10 years travelling the world.
+Following her dream to be forever connected with the ocean, her joy for life and captivating personality has connected her to ocean guardians around the globe, it is through these connections and love for the ocean that Jess continues her journey, soon to be working alongside Ocean Works in California to help make real change.

 How do you spend your time?

-I spend my time nicely balanced between working on the ocean and playing in the ocean…as much as is physically possible.
-I work as a freelance chef for sail yachts (crossing the Atlantic for the 6th time this December) and whenever there is a free week or month, I go to where the surf is fun, reliable and cheap...and I immerse myself there for a while amongst the locals, the travellers and waves.
+I spend my time nicely balanced between working on the ocean and playing in the ocean… As much as is physically possible.
+I work as a freelance chef for sail yachts (crossing the Atlantic for the 6th time this December) and whenever there is a free week or month, I go to where the surf is fun, reliable and cheap...
+I also immerse myself there for a while amongst the locals, the travellers and waves.

 What are your fondest memories of childhood that impacted your choices or lifestyle?

-The fondest memories from childhood would have to be the summer holidays as we were fortunate enough to go camping on the west coast of France.
-We would be at the beach all day...playing in these pretty gnarly waves, they have super strong currents and massive rip tides.
+The fondest memories from childhood would have to be the summer holidays as we were fortunate enough to go camping on the West coast of France.
+We would be at the beach all day, playing in these pretty gnarly waves, they have super strong currents and massive rip tides.
 I am one of 4 kids so we would all look after each other whilst getting smashed in the shore break.
-Learning to respect the ocean and her tremendous strength from such an early age was a blessing as its made me more confident in the water now.
-She is humbling thats for sure.
+Learning to respect the ocean and her tremendous strength from such an early age was a blessing as it has made me more confident in the water now.
+She is humbling, that’s for sure.
 We were all natural water babies and fell in love with beach life and the community that comes with it.
 I knew from these early years that I was destined to remain an ocean dweller and this was where my heart was most happy.

 Are there any people who were particularly influential in your life or who inspired you?

 Luckily, my mum had noticed how much I loved the ocean and as soon as it was possible, started to send me off to sailing weeks and regattas during the summers.
-As none of my family surf, I was not encouraged to get out there and give it a go even though I desperately wanted to.
-Especially in France, since the surf scene can be so intimidating, as a girl, I was told to just sunbathe and that surfing isn’t for ladies.
-Until I was 26yrs young and living in Australia (cliché)…and it was here that I met my surf instructor boyfriend for the next 3.5 years (double cliché!) and surfing just took over from there.
-So I definitely have him to thank for making me go out and appreciate great waves when they are there and for teaching me technique, rules and etiquette behind surfing.
+As none of my family surf, I was not encouraged to get out there and give it a go, even though I desperately wanted to.
+Especially in France, since the surf scene can be so intimidating as a girl, I was told to just sunbathe and that surfing isn’t for ladies.
+Until I was 26 years young and living in Australia (cliché…) It was here that I met my surf instructor boyfriend for the next 3.5 years (double cliché!) and surfing just took over from there.
+So I definitely have him to thank for making me go out and appreciate great waves when they are there and for teaching me the technique, rules and etiquette behind surfing.
 It is so important and yet not that often taught to beginners which can be pretty dangerous (and frustrating).
-We would surf everyday in Aus and then as often as we could wherever possible...he taught me that no matter how your session goes, you are constantly learning and getting stronger.
+We would surf everyday in Aus as often as we could, wherever possible...
+He taught me that no matter how your session goes, you are constantly learning and getting stronger.
 As long as you are having fun, you are doing it right.
-It changed my entire outlook on surfing and made me a better happier surfer for sure.
+It changed my entire outlook on surfing and made me a better, happier surfer, for sure.

 What learning path did you choose after school and what other career paths did you take before you found what you wanted to do?

-After this I managed to fall onto an extremely lucky streak of yacht work through a friend and eventually found myself in a chef role on the largest private sailing yacht in the world at the time The Maltese Falcon.
+After this, I managed to fall onto an extremely lucky streak of yacht work through a friend and eventually found myself in a chef role on the largest private sailing yacht in the world at the time The Maltese Falcon.
 Although this took me worldwide, it was not right.
 I had learnt how to surf a few years previous but seeing these breath taking spots from a port hole in the confines of your cabin, not being able to explore their beauty and surf the waves, was actually torture.
-This wasn't a fulfilling adventure at all.
-It served its purpose but now I was experienced in the yachting world and had an essential string to my bow.
+This wasn't a fulfilling adventure at all, but it served its purpose and now I was experienced in the yachting world and had an essential string to my bow.
 I had made countless contacts and could now go ‘Freelance’.
-Ahhhh yes, this actually means….fun-employed.
+Ahhhh yes, this actually means….
+Fun-employed.
 Perfect.

 How settled are you on your current path?